Updated July 30, 2019

-ERISA-qualified retirement accounts have certain transfer restrictions that protect them from creditors and those restrictions are enforceable in bankruptcy.
-Fortunately, most employer sponsored retirement plans such as 401(k)s, 403(b)s, defined-benefit, and profit-sharing plans are typically ERISA-qualified.
-But if you are not sure whether your retirement account meets ERISA specifications, talk to your employer to make sure.
+ERISA-qualified retirement accounts have transfer restrictions that protect them from creditors and those restrictions are enforceable in bankruptcy.
+Fortunately, most employer-sponsored retirement plans such as 401(k)s, 403(b)s, defined-benefit, and profit-sharing plans are typically ERISA-qualified.
+If you aren’t sure whether your retirement account meets ERISA specifications, talk to your employer to find out.

-If your retirement account is not ERISA-qualified or is otherwise deemed to be property of the estate, it will normally still be protected in bankruptcy by both federal and state exemptions.
-Most retirement accounts that are exempt from taxation under the Internal Revenue Code are also fully exempt in bankruptcy by federal law (you can use this federal exemption no matter which state you reside in).
+If your retirement account is not ERISA-qualified or is otherwise property of the estate, it will normally still be protected in bankruptcy by both federal and state exemptions.
+Most retirement accounts exempt from taxation under the Internal Revenue Code are also fully exempt in bankruptcy by federal law (you can use the federal exemption no matter which state you reside in).